 Pimento Cheese Spread Recipe

-A classic Southern appetizer recipe that works for one to many and for events year round.
+A classic Southern appetizer recipe that serves one to many and works for events year round.

 - 10 ounces good quality extra sharp cheddar cheese.
 (I used Cracker Barrel per Veronica’s guidance), coarsely grated

 - one 4 oz. jar of diced pimentos (see notes regarding draining)

 - 1 tsp onion powder (or about 1 tbsp finely chopped onion)